dortania/OpenCore-Install-Guide/config-laptop.plist/broadwell.md

   * Updates SMBIOS fields

 * **UpdateSMBIOSMode**: Create
-  * Replace the tables with newly allocated EfiReservedMemoryType, use Custom on Dell laptops requiring CustomSMBIOSGuid quirk
+  * Replace the tables with newly allocated EfiReservedMemoryType, use `Custom` on Dell laptops requiring `CustomSMBIOSGuid` quirk
+  * Setting to `Custom` with `CustomSMBIOSGuid` quirk enabled can also disable SMBIOS injection into "non-Apple" OSes however we do not endorse this method as it breaks Bootcamp compatibility.
+Use at your own risk

 :::